SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

 This iteration highlighted a key lesson in multiplayer engineering: Editor behavior is not always representative of a packaged build.
-By leveraging the RepNotify system, I synchronized the mesh generation lifecycle with the network lifecycle, resulting in a stable experience for both the host and joined clients in the final built version of the game.
+By leveraging the `RepNotify` (Replicating Variables in Blueprints | Unreal Engine 4.27 Documentation | Epic Developer Community, s.d.) system, I synchronized the mesh generation lifecycle with the network lifecycle, resulting in a stable experience for both the host and joined clients in the final built version of the game.

 # Testing & Evaluation